dsandor/dask-examples/trie-storage/README.md

 - Real-time progress tracking with visual progress bar
 - Colorful console output for better visibility
 - Configurable metadata and analysis file locations
+- Ability to resume processing from a specific file

 ## Requirements